djzevenbergen/LocalBusinessLookup.Solution/README.md

 * To run MySQL migrations and create a database in your MySQL installation, enter the following command in your terminal: dotnet ef database update.

-* This API uses Swagger.
-To launch the Swagger/OpenAPI utility in your browser, from the project directory in your terminal, enter dotnet run and open a browser page at localhost:5000.
-You can now see all API routes grouped by controller.
-Clicking on a route will expand it and show details of that route, and give you the option to "Try It Out."

 * To see authentication in action, you should try to do a post request in postman with no header post: localhost:5000/api/businesses:

 ```